Prevost becomes the first Pirate to be named by Baseball America since 1995.

-Phil Cundari will enter his 16th season on the coaching staff at Seton Hall University in February, and the fifth as its Associate Head Coach.
+Phil Cundari will enter his 17th season on the coaching staff at Seton Hall University in February, and the sixth as its Associate Head Coach.
 The long-time Pirates' pitching coach was promoted in October of 2011.

 In 2013, Cundari led the Seton Hall pitching staff to the second-best ERA and opponent batting average in the BIG EAST.
 Seniors Jon Prosinski and Greg Terhune had successful seasons as the Pirates' Friday and Saturday starters respectively.
 Both finished among the conference's top-7 in opponent batting average with Terhune also ranking fifth with a 2.33 ERA.
 Prosinski was named to the All-BIG EAST First Team for a second straight year and NJCBA Pitcher of the Year.
 Junior closer Brian Gilbert was named to the All-BIG EAST Third Team and NJCBA Fireman of the Year.